RobertFullerton/Rockthecaneblog/README.md

         [dateCompleted:10-19-20]
     -fix blog layout
             -add new font <link> to other pages.
+                [dateCompleted:10-30-20]
     -fix font for blog title
         [dateCompleted:10-27-20]

 [ x ] Git and push to master

-[  ] Find out how to depoly

-[  ] Look into datebase options
+    [dateCompleted:10-18-20]

-    Future interations of the blog:
+    Future iterations of the blog:

 [  ] Create login modal -
-    -login for creater to post blogs
+    -login for creator to post blogs
     -learn about Oauth and set up

 [  ] Change color and style